johndevitis/classy/README.md

 this creates the folder `@myclass` and places the classdef file `myclass.m` inside of it (or appended if you messed up and called it twice).

 *note that the c.fullname property was updated after the `create()` method was called but not before*

+# TODO
+* write method needs to check for self.prop and self.propd then incorporate that into the self.create()